rsbowman/rsbowman.github.com/index.markdown

 ### Mathematics

 I got my Ph.D. in Mathematics from the University of Texas at Austin in May 2012 under the supervision of John Luecke.
-My Ph.D. thesis deals with <a href="http://en.wikipedia.org/wiki/Dehn_surgery">Dehn surgery</a> on knots in <a href="http://en.wikipedia.org/wiki/Handlebody">handlebodies</a>.
-I have constructed several infinite families of knots which have surgeries again yielding handlebodies.
-Such knots were thought to be relatively simple in terms of an invariant called bridge number, but my examples disprove this conjecture. <a href="/mathematics">Read more about my work in mathematics</a>.
+I am currently working on several projects

+* giving bounds on the bridge numbers of certain families of knots,
+* constructing knots with prescribed bridge numbers and interesting Dehn surgeries, and
+* examining the relationship between the bridge numbers of a knot and properties of the knot exterior, such as its Heegaard structure.

+In addition to these topics, I am also interested in <a href="http://en.wikipedia.org/wiki/Topological_data_analysis">topological data analysis</a>.

+<a href="/mathematics">Read more about my work in mathematics.</a>

 ### Software Development